Last Updated on May 17, 2023 by Matt

 However…

-To be confident that we really have the most reliable scooter ever, we need to look at the models for which more data is available.
+To be confident that we have the most reliable scooter ever, we need to look at the models for which more data is available.

 And so, we arrive at our champion.